 While that much did make me feel better, it didn’t stop me from being worried sick.

-Meanwhile, I had a connection at the DA’s office and pressed criminal charges.
+Meanwhile, I had a connection at the DA’s office through a close friend and pressed criminal charges.

 This is the district attorney of New York City.
 You got that, right?

 Granted, they had far larger fish to fry than an unsavory miscreant running off with 30k worth of carpeting sold to some Westchester pillow-fluffer.
 But, they should’ve been straight with me from the get go.
 Instead, it took them nearly a year to blow me off.

 I know what you’re going to say.
 Why didn’t you hire a lawyer, Laurel?

 Right.
 That’s a reasonable question.
 I didn’t have a lawyer, but our three-year-old’s psychologist (yes, you heard that right.
 Our three-year-old had a psychologist) recommended a local White Plains lawyer, Ed Frey.

 What happened next shocked me almost as much as finding out I had been robbed.

 This lawyer in Westchester County KNEW all about Swindler— our kindly carpetbagger.
 As it turned out, I wasn’t the only one who had been robbed.
 Swindler had other businesses and aliases and a long stream of angry chumps.

 Frey matter-of-factly told me that he was all-too-happy to put the screws to this guy.
 I had every confidence in his abilities to do that.
 Interestingly, I never actually met Ed Frey face-to-face.
 All of our business was done with faxes, (remember those?) phone and of course, snail mail.
 After all, it was 1998.
 I felt fortunate to have found him.
 It was also fortunate that Swindler hadn’t declared bankruptcy.